Esri/solutions-geoprocessing-toolbox/capability/README.md

 ## Point Of Origin Tools

+> IMPORTANT: This toolbox is moving to Mature Support and will be removed in the future, but will be available from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 Tool for finding possible locations of firing position from point of impact.

 Tools in toolbox: